-Through meditation we can discover the truth directly for ourselves so its the foundation of religious practice.
+Through meditation we can discover the truth directly for ourselves.
 It is to sit still with an open, alert and bright mind, neither suppressing nor indulging the thoughts and feelings that arise.

 The Precepts are a description of enlightened action and serve as a guide.
 They are not imposed, but may be undertaken freely by anyone who wishes.